-- To develop the knowledge, understanding, language and skills and strategies in our pupils needed to make positive life choices, both now and in the future. - 6.2 The RSE curriculum is outlined in Appendix 1 and changes can be made due to statutory guidance or through parent and student feedback. - 6.3 By the end of their education the School expects pupils to know the information set out at Appendix 2. - 6.4 Student Voice will be used at least twice a year as a means of quality assuring that our intended outcomes are being achieved
+- For our students to learn to respect the views, needs and rights of others, including people of different ages, genders and cultures to themselves. - To develop and improve the health and emotional wellbeing of our students. - To give our students the skills necessary to keep them safe, including keeping them safe in an everchanging virtual world. - To develop the knowledge, understanding, language and skills and strategies in our students needed to make positive life choices, both now and in the future. - 6.1 The RSE curriculum journey is outlined in Appendix 1.
+Changes may be made due to statutory guidance, or due to parent and student feedback and/or because of context. - 6.2 By the end of their education the school expects students to know the information set out at Appendix 2. - 6.3 Student Voice will be used each year as a means of quality assuring that our intended outcomes are being achieved

-7. Health Education: Physical health and mental well-being
+7 Health Education: Physical health and mental well-being

-7.1 The School wishes to promote pupils' health and well-being by encouraging self-control, their ability to self-regulate and strategies for doing so.
-This will enable pupils to become confident in their ability to achieve well and persevere even when they encounter setbacks or when their goals are distant, and to respond calmly and rationally to setbacks and challenges.
-The School believes that an integrated, whole-school approach to the teaching and promotion of health and wellbeing will have a positive impact on behaviour and attainment.
+7.1 The School wishes to promote students' health and well-being by encouraging self-control, the ability to self-regulate and strategies for doing so.
+This will enable students to become confident in their ability to achieve well and persevere even when they encounter setbacks or when their goals are distant, and to respond calmly and rationally to setbacks and challenges.
+The school believes that an integrated, whole-school approach to the teaching and promotion of health and wellbeing will have a positive impact on behaviour and attainment.
 Health Education will be delivered in Science, IT/Computing, PE and Health and Social Care.

-8. Pupils with special educational needs and/or disabilities
+8 Students with special educational needs and/or disabilities

-- 8.1 The School will endeavour to ensure that RSE and Health Education is accessible for all pupils.
-We are aware that some pupils are more vulnerable to exploitation, bullying and other issues due to the nature of their SEND and RSE and Health Education may be particularly important for such pupils, for example those with Social, Emotional and Mental Health needs or learning disabilities.
-Teaching will be sensitive, age-appropriate, developmentally appropriate, differentiated and personalised to meet the specific needs of pupils at different developmental stages. - 8.2 Staff will make reasonable adjustments to alleviate disadvantage faced by pupils with disabilities and will be mindful of the SEND Code of Practice and the School's SEND Policy when planning for these subjects.
-Staff will use a variety of different strategies to ensure that all pupils have access to the same information; seeking assistance from Learning Support Department where required, consulting Student Passports and optimising the role of Learning Support Officers in lessons .
+- 8.1 The school will endeavour to ensure that RSE and Health Education is accessible for all students.
+We are aware that some students are more vulnerable to exploitation, bullying and other issues due to the nature of their SEND and RSE and Health Education may be particularly important for such students, for example those with Social, Emotional and Mental Health needs or learning disabilities.
+Teaching will be sensitive, age-appropriate, developmentally appropriate, adapted and personalised to meet the specific needs of students at different developmental stages. - 8.2 Staff will make reasonable adjustments to alleviate disadvantage faced by students with disabilities and will be mindful of the SEND Code of Practice and the School's SEND Policy when planning for these subjects.
+Staff will use a variety of different strategies to ensure that all students have access to the same information; seeking assistance from Learning Support Faculty where required, consulting Student Passports and optimising the role of Learning Support Officers in lessons.

-9. Right to request withdrawal from sex education
+9 Right to request withdrawal from sex education